Mechanical Engineering Major

 Major FAQs

 The curriculum requirements for the three Mechanical Engineering majors (ME, AUTE, RBMT) are the same until the junior 2nd semester.
 At that point, ME students have room to start taking technical electives or continue to take Pathways (humanities) electives.
-The ME major gives the most flexibility in course selection, with 12 credits of technical electives instead of only 3 credits of major electives in the AUTE or RBMT majors.
+The ME major gives the most flexibility in course selection, with 15 credits of technical electives instead of the limited number of major electives in the AUTE or RBMT majors.

 We recommend that students pursue the major in which the curriculum most closely matches what the student wants to do for a career after they graduate.
 If you are not sure if you want to pursue an automotive career, but still wish to take automotive courses, you can take the required AUTE major courses as tech electives which will count towards your ME major.
-The RBMT major required both CS1044 and/or ECE3254 for their required major courses, but ME students may take RBMT courses for which they meet the prerequisites.
+ME students can take RBMT courses for which they meet the prerequisites.

 If you are interested in double majoring, you should set up a meeting with your ME Advisor to discuss your course plan.